 able to receive reports of network emergencies.

-2. Environmental requirements
+2. Network losses

 2.1 Program to minimise network losses

-The Licensee must develop, and implement, an ongoing program to cost effectively minimise losses of electrical power in the Licensee’s electricity network.
+The Licensee must develop, and implement, an ongoing program to cost effectively minimise losses of electrical power in the Licensee’s electricity network(s).

 2.2 Annual reporting requirements

-The Licensee must report annually to ICRC on its implementation of measures to reduce:
+The Licensee must report annually to the Technical Regulator on its network losses and any measures being taken to reduce network losses.

-network losses; and

-the greenhouse gas emissions attributable to its network operations.

-3. Requirements under the Electricity feed-in scheme

-3.1 Licensee must comply with the Electricity Feed-in (Renewable Energy Premium) Act 2008 (ACT)
+3. Compliance with the Electricity Feed-in (Renewable Energy Premium) Act 2008 (ACT)

 The Licensee must comply with the Electricity Feed-in (Renewable Energy Premium) Act 2008 (ACT) and statutory instruments in force under that Act.